 - Bookcase Passage: Dean finds a hidden room which contains the body of Jonah Greely's wife.

-- Chekhov's Gun: The disappearance of Molly's car.
+- Chekhov's Gun: The disappearance of Molly's car and husband.

 - Closed Circle: Jonah's spirit is attached to the location where his body is buried, which is why he will not permit Molly to leave the area.